Empty shipyard and suicides as 'Hyundai Town' grapples with grim future | MarketScreener

 In the wake of the downturn, Hyundai Heavy has been selling assets such an employees’ dormitory, and a large foreign community complex it used for clients such as BP and Exxon Mobil and their families, officials say.
 The foreigners' complex featured townhouses, a golf course, a swimming pool and school.

-A spokesman said Hyundai Heavy was doing its utmost to "normalize our company", working with labor unions to address a lack of work and an idled workforce.
+A spokesman said Hyundai Heavy was doing its utmost to "normalize our company", working with labour unions to address a lack of work and an idled workforce.

 Ripples from Hyundai's struggles spread throughout Ulsan.